 People who abused large amounts of the drug for extended periods of time are more likely to have longer withdrawal periods compared to those who abused smaller doses.
 Mixing hydromorphone with other substances can also increase withdrawal time depending on the type of substance it is mixed with.

 Due to the potentially life-threatening withdrawal symptoms, it is never advised to stop taking hydromorphone without medical supervision.
 Trouble breathing and potentially getting vomit lodged in the lungs, risking potential infection, make medically-supervised detox a safer option.

 Though the withdrawal process will be different from person to person, medically-supervised detox allows individuals to utilize a tapering program.
 These programs let individuals slowly wean off of hydromorphone, giving them a smoother transition to being opioid-free.

 The medications typically seen in medically-assisted hydromorphone detox include methadone and buprenorphine.
 Hydromorphone is a short-acting opioid, meaning that its effects are quickly felt and do not last more than four to six hours at a time.
 This can make hydromorphone more difficult to quit because a dose is needed more frequently to stay stable.

 Medications like methadone and buprenorphine help replace the cravings for hydromorphone while also decreasing uncomfortable withdrawal side effects.
 In addition to methadone and buprenorphine, other medications can also be prescribed to help combat some of the more psychological withdrawal symptoms, like anxiety and depression.

-Treatment Options For Hydromorphone Addiction
+Treatment Options and Information For Hydromorphone Addiction

 Treating hydromorphone addiction may be difficult, but finding a treatment center shouldn’t be.
 The best chance at a successful and full recovery from hydromorphone involves a comprehensive look at the person suffering from the addiction.